PRX/Porter/README.md

 `Waveform` tasks generate waveform data from audio files.
 The `Generator` property determines which program is used to generate the waveform data.
 Currently the only supported destination mode is `AWS/S3`.

 When [`BBC/audiowaveform/v1.x`](https://github.com/bbc/audiowaveform) is used, the `DataFormat` is required, and must be either `Binary` or `JSON`, which determines the format of the output file containing the waveform data.
-By default, the `MediaFormat` is set based on the [heuristically-determined](https://www.npmjs.com/package/file-type) file type extension of the source file, which may not match the source file's actual extension.
-For example, an Ogg source file with a `.oga` extension may have a default `MediaFormat` of `ogg`.
-If necessary, you can override this to a different valid format by setting the optional `MediaFormat` property of the Task.
-Valid formats are: `wav`, `mp3`, and `ogg`.
 The optional `WaveformPointBitDepth` property specifies the number of bits used for each output waveform data point; it can be `8` or `16`, and defaults to `16`.
 The optional `WaveformPointFrequency` property specifies the number of output waveform data points to generate for each second of audio input, and defaults to `100` (maximum of `4096`, must be an integer).
 (Note: The `zoom` property of audiowaveform is not currently supported.)
 Multi-channel audio files generate a single combined waveform.

-When `PRX/FFprobe` is used, the `DataFormat` is required and must be either `audiowaveform/Binary` or `audiowaveform/JSON`.
-These formats are intended to match the output of `audiowaveform` in structure.
-The data is generated using [FFprobe](https://ffmpeg.org/ffprobe.html), and the values may not match `audiowaveform` exactly.
-The optional `WaveformPointBitDepth` property specifies the number of bits used for each output waveform data point; it can be `8` or `16`, and defaults to `16`.
-The optional `WaveformPointFrequency` property specifies the number of output waveform data points to generate for each second of audio input, and defaults to `100` (maximum of `4096`, must be an integer).
+MP3 and WAV files are analyzed directly by audiowaveform.
+All other formats are transcoded to WAV using FFmpeg before being analyzed by audiowaveform.
 The supported formats are indicted [in this list](https://johnvansickle.com/ffmpeg/release-readme.txt) with an `D`.

 #### AWS/S3